sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 There are some known algorithms to apply on a graph.
 One of them is the `strongly connected components`.
 As this is a directed graph (the `learns_from` establishes has a direction from one node to the other), you can establish an index with the most strongly connected members.

-In this example, you will find out who are the developers more people are connected to by learning from them either directly or indirectly.
+In this example, you'll find those developers to whom most other developers in the community are connected.
+In turn, others can learn from them directly or indirectly.

 One of the methods to execute calculations on graph workspaces is through a calculation node.
-These can be created both graphically in SAP Web IDE for SAP HANA and using SQL and an XML definition.
+You can create these graphically in SAP Web IDE for SAP HANA, as well as by using SQL and an XML definition.

 ```sql
 CREATE CALCULATION SCENARIO "HANA_GRAPH_CS" USING '